Pediatric cardiologist arrested in Baton Rouge child porn investigation

 Belda was charged with 130 counts of pornography involving juveniles and 50 counts of video voyeurism.

-Deputies told the WBRZ Investigative Unit they found hundreds of sexually explicit images and videos involving juvenile girls who appear to be under 12-years-old.
+Deputies told the WBRZ Investigative Unit they found hundreds of sexually explicit images and videos involving juvenile girls who appear to be under 12 years old.

-Deputies wrote in arrest information, Belda's access to children prompted a swift investigation.
+Deputies wrote in arrest information that Belda's access to children prompted a swift investigation.

 When asked about if patients may or may not be involved and if any files were created at hospital properties, a Lake spokesperson told WBRZ: "Since this is an active investigation, I am going to defer to the arresting agency on details."